GeoscienceAustralia/dea-notebooks/ICE_project/README_SICA.txt

 7. Using a good basemap, manually curate egregious commission errors contained in the '<AOI>_80mask_allDryYears_merged.shp' file.
 Typically these will be plantation forests and highlands grasslands in regions closer to the coast.
-There are also 'tractor tread' artefacts from geometric errors that need to be deleted.
+There are also 'tractor tread' artefacts from geometric errors in the LS5 satellite data that need to be deleted.

 8. Run 'mask_results.py' which applies the curated mask from step 7 over the 'multithreshold.tif' output from step 5.
 The results from this script have a suffix called '_Irrigated_<mask>.shp'.
 These are your